Health in Botswana: Diarrhoea among under-5s

 Diarrhoea is defined as the passage of three or more loose or liquid stools per day (or more frequent passage than is normal for the individual).
 Individuals who are diagnosed with diarrhea would suffer from loose or watery stools at least three times a day or more frequently than normal compared with unaffected people.
-At present, diarrhea remains one of the leading causes of the mortality and morbidity globally, besides, it is identified as the second leading sources of mortality expect for pneumonia in under-5s, leading to more deaths than HIV, measles and malaria integrated together in this age group.
+At present, diarrhea remains one of the leading causes of the mortality and morbidity globally, besides, it is identified as the second leading sources of mortality except for pneumonia in under-5s, leading to more deaths than HIV, measles and malaria integrated together in this age group.
 It is further estimated by the World Health Organization (WHO) that approximately nine million children under the same age category die each year, among which four million cases are caused by diarrhea and 2.2 million are diarrhea-related, with the majority of young children coming from developing countries.

 The global influence of diarrhea is particularly serious in sub-Saharan Africa, largely due to the high HIV pandemic.
 The prevention of diarrhea in this continent has become a public health challenge since its multiple sources of determinants, such as the insecurity of breastfeeding from HIV positive mothers, the unpredictability of climate changes and unqualified public hygiene preparation, thus highlighting the importance of understanding the nature of the disease and relevant strategies to address the issue.

 Studies reveal that between 2006 and 2011, there are 171,280 cases of diarrhea in Botswana and they led to 1820 deaths among children under 5 years old.
 This result is massive since the whole population in this country is only a little over 2,000,000 and it has one of the highest HIV prevalence in the world with an estimated national prevalence of 17.6% in 2008.
 The situation has put the effected individuals under a vulnerable status to infectious disease and diarrhea disease in particular.

 HIV/AIDS

-20.3% of Botswana’s adult population, ages 15 to 49, have HIV/AIDS.
+20.3% of Botswana's adult population, ages 15 to 49, have HIV/AIDS.
 This is down from 25% of the population in 2013.
 Botswana has the fourth highest HIV prevalence in the world, after South Africa, Lesotho, and Eswatini.

-In 2018, Botswana had 8,500 new cases and 4,800 deaths from HIV/AIDS, down from the country’s peak of 18,000 deaths in 2002.
+In 2018, Botswana had 8,500 new cases and 4,800 deaths from HIV/AIDS, down from the country's peak of 18,000 deaths in 2002.